Home

 …I was employed in an undertakers shop.
 At that time my order was sent to me and the Proprietor not being here I could not leave as the Typhus was vary bad here at that time.
 I was called in nearly every day and often two and three times a day.
 I could not get any one to fill my place in the shop.
 Going before the board I would [have] had to [have] been away nearly all day and one night I was sick my self a great deal of the time and not able to go.
 If I could of left the business as there was no other undertakers shop here or near here.
 It was nessary that I should be here all the time.

 The Argus also reported that "Her death was very sudden from heart failure, having retired at a late hour apparently in good health as at any time in the past and an hour later was discovered by her husband to be sinking into death in tranquil silence."
-She was buried at Newburg.
+She was buried at the Damon Cemetery in Newburg.

-After his death, widow Annie moved to the railroad town of Meyersdale, Somerset County, PA, residing at 413 Beachly Street, and later at 413 Salisbury Street.
-Her fate is unknown.
+After his death, the 39-year-old widow Annie moved across the state line into the railroad town of Meyersdale, Somerset County, PA, residing circa 1910 with her recently widowed mother and unmarried sister Hattie at 413 Beachly Street and at some point at 413 Salisbury Street.